Mastek Blog

 Predictive_Analytics_ML

 Here’s where machine learning comes in – enabling customers to understand the patterns that defaulters follow and find the means to prevent them.
-Sometime ago, we worked with a large power distribution company that collects payments from around three million consumers every month.
+Some time ago, we worked with a large power distribution company that collects payments from around three million consumers every month.

 Challenging collection efficiencies

 This utility company closely monitors the percentage of invoice amount recovered on time or in advance as a key metric.
-They were keen to improve their existing collection efficiency, which worked out to 78 percent.
+They were keen to improve their existing collection efficiency, which worked out to 78 per cent.

 However, the numerous areas that influenced the collection efficiency such as billing cycles, multiple invoicing and disparate data sources were difficult to interpret.
 Traditional BI tools were limited in their ability to help gain a deeper understanding of all the areas.
-Deploying machine learning techniques was therefore, a natural choice.
+Deploying machine learning techniques was, therefore, a natural choice.

 Analysis of existing data